openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Configure deadlines manually
 =============================

-With this option, you hace the ability to set individual deadlines for each step of the Open Response Assessment individually.
+With this option, you have the ability to set individual deadlines for each step of the Open Response Assessment individually.
 The options that you can set include:

 * **Response Start Date** and **Response Start Time**: These settings define when